What Is Making Tax Digital?

 If you currently keep your records in Excel or Google Sheets and don’t want to switch to full accounting software, you have two options:

-Option 1: Use bridging software – tools like VitalTax and 123 Sheets connect your spreadsheet to HMRC’s MTD gateway.
+Option 1: Use bridging software – tools like VitalTax and 123 Sheets connect your spreadsheet to the gateway.
 You keep your records in the spreadsheet and the bridging tool submits the summary figures.
-This is the cheapest route to MTD compliance (from around £30/year).
+This is the cheapest route to compliance (from around £30/year).

 We’ve written a detailed comparison of free and low-cost MTD software options on our sister site if you want to compare costs.

-HMRC introduced a new penalty points system for MTD in January 2023.
+HMRC introduced a new penalty points system in January 2023.
 Here’s how it works:

 • You receive one penalty point for each late submission